MiSTer-devel/Arcade-IremM92_MiSTer/Readme.md

 - @birdybro, @Toryalai1 & @wwark for MRA help.
 - Sanborn, for help with the docs.
 - The people from PLD Archive collecting and archiving PAL information https://wiki.pldarchive.co.uk/index.php?title=Category:Irem_M92
+- [Pugsy's Cheats](https://www.mamecheat.co.uk/) for maintaining an excellent selection of cheats.
 - The MiSTer FPGA discord server for support, advice and testing.